Stock market today: Wall Street remains relatively stable, near record highs - ExBulletin

 - Stock market today: Wall Street remains relatively stable, near record highs

-- Former Pakistani Prime Minister Imran Khan and his wife charged with corruption
+- Pakistani court indicts ex-PM Khan and his wife in corruption case

+- Turkish Supreme Court overturns parts of first presidential decree, citing unconstitutionality

+- Jon Stewart mourns death of dog Dipper on 'The Daily Show'